riverbed/steelscript/README.md

 ## Quick Start

-Here are 4 things you can do to start quick and easy with SteelScript.
+Here are 4 things you can do to start quick and easy with SteelScript (click to expand the section).

 <details>
   <summary>Try examples just with git and Docker</summary>

-### Quick Start SteelScript examples in a container
+### Quick start SteelScript examples in a container

 If you have [git](https://git-scm.com/downloads) and [Docker](https://www.docker.com/get-started) installed, for example on a Linux machine in your lab.